oplS16projects/Small-Business-Simulator---Sridhar-Rangan-and-Behailu-Tekletsadik/README.md

 ### First Milestone (Fri Apr 15)
-What exactly will be turned in on this day?
+What was turned in?

-By the first milestone, we should have the connection between our simulation database and racket.
-From there we should be able to read specific categories of the information in the database.
+A simple implementation and definition of the black-scholes equation.
+Applying changes to statistical modeling of system and mersenne twister is broken for some reason, so the methodology is here.
-Should have implemented mersenne twister and box-muller transform.
+The database has been implemented and generic methods have been added.

 ### Second Milestone (Fri Apr 22)
 What exactly will be turned in on this day?